We’re so excited to share today, an affordable, DIY project that will help you tackle one of the most common challenges: emulsion exposure time.

-One of our most frequently asked questions is how long to expose emulsion.
-Now we know how frustrating this can be if you are just joining the screen printing world and do not have any proper equipment.
+We know how frustrating it can be if you are new to screen printing and do not have the proper equipment.

 - 500w flood lamp (check your local hardware store shouldn't be more than $20)

 - 2 x 4 - 24 inches wood (QTY: 2) *pine wood is the easiest to work with